schoolofdevops/ansible-tutorial/manuscript/chapter4.md

     * The user to deploy the app would be nginx

-Disable Facts Gathering
+Exercise 2: Disable Facts Gathering
   * Run ansible playbook and observe the output
   * Add the following configuration parameter to ansible.cfg
     ``` gathering = explicit ```
   * Launch ansible playbook run again, observe the output and compare it with the previous run.